woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode1.md

 **Richard**: I didn’t think of that.
 Thanks.

-**Marilyn**: Hello, Yes.
+**Marilyn**: Hello, yes.
 The number, please, of the Staten Island Ferry lost-and-found office.
-Five five five...zero eight zero eight.
+Five five five... zero eight zero eight.
 Thank you.

 **Richard**: I really appreciate it, Marilyn.

 **Marilyn**: Hello.
 Did anyone find a camera bag this afternoon, a small canvas bag, on the J.F.
-Kennedy Ferry?...No?
+Kennedy Ferry?...
+No?
 Maybe someone will find it.
 The name is Stewart, Richard Stewart.
-And the telephone number is five five five ...three oh nine oh.
+And the telephone number is five five five... three oh nine oh.
 Thank you.
 Sorry, Richard.
 They don’t have it.

 **Richard**: Thanks, anyway.
 There was a girl on the ferry.
 Now maybe...